Viesuju-pirkimu-tarnyba/saule/TS in English/Technical specification/7	DESCRIPTION OF SAULĖ IS FUNCTIONAL REQUIREMENTS.md

 <p>14.
 Centralised auditing software</p>
 </td>
 <td width="66%">
 <p>14.1.
-A centralised audit software (Balabit) available at the PPO must be used.
+Centralised audit software (Balabit) available at the PPO must be used.
 A link of the relational DBMS, SAULĖ IS applications and integration platform to the centralised audit software must be established (link No 36 and 37 are shown on the diagram, respectively), which would ensure centralised auditing of the operation and use of SAULĖ IS applications.</p>
 </td>
 </tr>
 <tr>